The Rivers of Sonoma County

 The Gualala River - Sea Ranch, Forests and Quiet

-The nearby Sonoma County community of Sea Ranch includes the Sea Ranch Lodge (60 Sea Walk Drive, The Sea Ranch, 800-732-7262), while Gualala itself has shops, restaurants, visitor information, and the impressive Gualala Arts Center (46501 Gualala Road, Gualala, 707-884-1138).
+The nearby Sonoma County community of Sea Ranch includes the architecturally whimsical Sea Ranch Chapel as well as six coastal access trails, while Gualala itself has shops, restaurants, visitor information, and the impressive Gualala Arts Center.
 The Gualala Point Regional Park includes an information center with details on Native American history as well as the natural environment of the area.

 Here are some great resources to help you plan your river adventure: